rolmip/polyany/docs/index.md

 ## :sparkles: Overview

-PolyAny provides a flexible framework for representing and manipulating multivariate polynomials using structured, non-symbolic representations.
+{{ polyany }} provides a flexible framework for representing and manipulating multivariate polynomials using structured, non-symbolic representations.

-Unlike symbolic engines, PolyAny operates directly on the algebraic structure of polynomials (coefficients and exponents), enabling integration with numerical libraries and efficient structural transformations.
+Unlike symbolic engines, {{ polyany }} operates directly on the algebraic structure of polynomials (coefficients and exponents), enabling integration with numerical libraries and efficient structural transformations.

 ---